lele12/merge-bn/Readme.md

 Compare the orgin weights file, the output weights file accuracy isn't change, but the speed improve 20%.

-**Note:** if you use the darknetAB version, you should check the size of your weights file header is equal to 5*sizeof(int).
+**Note:** if you use the darknet AlexeyAB version, you should check the size of your weights file header is equal to 5*sizeof(int).
 If it is not equal to 5 * sizeof(int), you should change here:

 header = np.fromfile(fp, **dtype = np.int32, count = 5**)